-- Level 1: When working independently on grade-level questions, students at Level 1 can generally solve problems when they are simple and clearly stated or where the method to solve the problem is suggested to them.
+- Level 1: Students at Level 1 can generally solve problems when they are simple and clearly stated or where the method to solve the problem is suggested to them.
 They can do some basic operations but may not understand when each operation should be used.
-They can recognize some math terms and symbols, mainly from earlier grades. - Level 2: When working independently on grade-level questions, students at Level 2 can generally solve problems similar to problems they have seen before.
+They can recognize some math terms and symbols, mainly from earlier grades. - Level 2: Students at Level 2 can generally solve problems similar to problems they have seen before.
 They depend on a few familiar methods to solve problems.
 They can usually do basic operations and can usually understand where they should be used.
-They can understand and use some grade-level math terms and symbols. - Level 3: When working independently on grade-level questions, students at Level 3 can generally solve problems that involve several steps and may solve problems they have not seen before.
+They can understand and use some grade-level math terms and symbols. - Level 3: Students at Level 3 can generally solve problems that involve several steps and may solve problems they have not seen before.
 They can apply number operations correctly and can judge whether an answer makes sense.
-They can understand and use many math terms and symbols. - Level 4: When working independently on grade-level questions, students at Level 4 can solve new and complex problems.
+They can understand and use many math terms and symbols. - Level 4: Students at Level 4 can solve new and complex problems.
 They can apply number operations with ease.
 They can think carefully about whether an answer makes sense.
 They find math terms and symbols easy to use and to understand.